Sanjeeta Bhattacharya

 Bhattacharya is also known for her performance that paid tribute to A. R. Rahman at Berklee College of Music in 2014 featuring 109 performers from 32 countries.
 A. R. Rahman was awarded an honorary doctorate from Berklee College of Music at that event.

 Personal life and education

-Bhattacharya was born in New Delhi, India.
-She is the daughter of artist Sanjay Bhattacharya.
+Bhattacharya was born in a Bengali family in New Delhi, India.
+She is the daughter of Artist Sanjay Bhattacharya and Bulbul Bhattacharya who have their roots in undivided Bengal.
 She graduated from Berklee College of Music, known for the study of jazz and modern American music.

-Sanjeeta is often referred to as an up-and-coming jazz musician, but she prefers to avoid categorizing her music.
+Bhattacharya is often referred to as an up-and-coming jazz musician, but she prefers to avoid categorizing her music.
 She stated during the interview with The Times of India that:

 Musical style

 Her music weaves influences from R&B, Indie folk and Latin styles with multi-lingual lyrics to create stories around myriad personal experiences.